pudders/prework-study-guide/README.md

 ## Usage

-The website can eb sued by reading the notes contained within the page.
+The website can be used by reading the notes contained within the page.
 By opening the console you can also obtain a suggestion of which topic to start with, which changes each time the page is refreshed.

 ## Credits